 Clients and their pets are attended to by veterinary surgeons during working hours by appointment.
 The allocation of an appointment is the basis of charging for consultations.
 We reserve the right to charge a consultation fee for missed appointments.
 Each surgery will display normal opening hours and these will vary according to the surgery and day of the week.

 All fees, medicines and products are charged inclusive of VAT at the current rate.
 The Client will receive a receipt for every over the counter payment and should retain these receipts for future reference.
 If requested, a detailed invoice can be provided for every consultation, surgical procedure or transaction.
 For work undertaken on surgery premises, fees are due for settlement at the end of the consultation, the discharge of the pet from hospital, completion of examination/vaccination/surgical procedure of horse/large animal or upon collection of medicines etc. Charges from external laboratories etc. will be added to the outstanding fees when the Practice receives them and an invoice for payment within 7 days will be sent as soon as the results have been booked and processed.
 For work undertaken away from the veterinary premises, unless the Client is an account holder, the Practice will ask for payment by one of the methods below for set routine work before the visit or within 24 hours (e.g. visit to vaccinate a given number of animals).
 For other work the Practice will invoice the Client as soon as the work has been booked up and processed.
 The Practice will expect payment for this work within SEVEN days.
 Charges from external laboratories etc. will be added to the outstanding fees at the time they are received; receiving such invoices DOES NOT make the Client an account holder.
-Routine work (horse vettings/vaccinations) for new clients and out of area prospective purchasers is to be paid for in full and before the work is undertaken.

 The Practice can provide an estimate of probable costs for procedures and treatment although such treatments and procedures may not follow a conventional course and therefore an estimate can only be approximate.
 In the case of routine procedures, the Practice can provide a quotation.
 Some additional fees may be added to quotations for additional services and goods provided in unforeseen circumstances.
 Any overpayments based upon estimates will be refunded on request or may be left as credit at the Client's discretion.